“So… now is not a good time to come here,” the Vermont native told me, trying to break the news gently.

 Tips for a Great Vermont Trip:

-- Check out reviews of the best hotels and B&Bs in Vermont here.
+- Check out TripAdvisor reviews of the best hotels and B&Bs in Vermont here.

-- Consider renting a house or condo with VRBO or HomeAway, two sites I love.
+- Consider renting a house or condo with Vrbo, a site I love.